Internet-Draft Enhanced VPN Framework June 2024

 Limited interaction between enhanced VPN services does not cover service degradation due to non-interaction-related causes, such as link errors.

 3.2.3.
-Realization of Limited Interaction Between Enhanced VPN Services
+Realization of Limited Interaction with Enhanced VPN Services

 A service provider may translate the requirements related to limited interaction into distinct engineering rules in its network.
 Honoring the service requirement may involve tweaking a set of QoS, TE, security, and planning tools, while traffic isolation will involve adequately configuring routing and authorization capabilities.